Sponsor a child in Morocco

-We work in Morocco to help children who haven’t benefited from recent developments in the country.
-Day-to-day hardships are still faced by many children, as high rates of poverty and illiteracy are still recorded in rural areas.
+Despite recent developments, many children in Morocco still face day-to-day hardships.
+Significant inequality exists between those living in towns and rural areas and high poverty and illiteracy are still recorded in rural areas.
 Since the 1980s we have been helping the vulnerable children of Morocco live a better life.

 With SOS Children, you can help vulnerable children in Morocco by sponsoring a child:Sponsor a child in Morocco

 In rural Morocco, poverty remains a big challenge

 Compared to countries in sub-Saharan Africa, Morocco’s poverty levels are low, yet still affect a large percentage of the population.
 Nearly half the population survive on less than $2 a day.
 The gap between rural and urban areas is continuing to widen, leaving those in rural areas without easy access to basic needs such as clean water, sanitation and healthcare.
 Human rights is still an issue in Morocco, although recent constitutional reforms are helping to improve the situation.